brettz9/asyouwish/README.md

 Known Issues
 ===========
+0. FF 19/20 compatibility
 1. Memory leaks?; see https://github.com/brettz9/asyouwish/issues/3
     1. Resources?
         * https://blog.mozilla.org/nnethercote/category/aboutmemory/
         * https://wiki.mozilla.org/Performance/MemShrink
         * https://wiki.mozilla.org/Performance:Leak_Tools
     2. "can't access dead object" errors
-2. FF 19/20 compatibility (including privacy mode support)
+2. The sync API can only be used currently to return one privileged object
 3. Privileges don't load on initial browser load as apparently not injected at that time with content-document-global-created event.
 4. instanceof issues with chrome content